Frank von Behren

 Frank von Behren (born 28 September 1976 in Hille) is a retired German team handball player.

 Club career

 Von Behren played professionally for GWD Minden (1996–2003), VfL Gummersbach (2003–2006), SG Flensburg-Handewitt (2006–2008) and again Minden (2008).
-He reached the EHF Champions League final in 2007 with Flensburg.
+He reached the EHF Champions League final in 2007 with Flensburg, where they lost to archrivals THW Kiel.

 Sustaining a broken thumb on top of a severe shoulder injury, von Behren ended his playing career on 1 August 2008.

 International career

 On 10 March 1998 von Behren made his international debut for Germany in a match against Sweden in Ellwangen.
 Until 2008, he played 167 games for the national team, scoring 356 goals.
+From 2001 to 2003 he captained the German national team.

 He received a silver medal at the 2004 Summer Olympics in Athens.
 Prior to that, he had received a silver medal at the 2002 European championship.

 Personal life

 Von Behren is married and has three children.
 In 2008 he started studying sport management in Oldenburg.

 Von Behren worked as a pundit for Eurosport's German language coverage of the EHF Champions League.
 As of the 2014–15 season he does the same job for Sky Deutschland.